jannikmi/multivar_horner/README.rst

 * This requires MUCH more memory and computing time than just trying one factorisation (the number of possible factorisations is growing exponentially with the size of the polynomial!).
 * in the first test runs the results seemed to be identical (in terms of #ops) with the vanilla approach of just trying one factorisation!
 * one could easily adapt this approach to find all optimal Horner factorisations
-* in contrary to univariate polynomials there are possibly many optimal Horner factorisations of a multivariate polynomial.
+* in contrast to univariate polynomials there are possibly many optimal Horner factorisations of a multivariate polynomial.
 Even an optimal Horner factorisation must not be the globally minimal representation (other types factorisations possible: e.g. "algebraic factorisation", "common subexpression elimination")!